netas-ankara/spring-boot-admin/spring-boot-admin-basic-auth/readme.md

 ## Known Issues

 * Maven build with test succedes with "java.lang.IllegalStateException: service-base-url must be set when deployed to servlet-container" error

-## Future Work
-* Using Spring Boot 2.0.1 and Spring Boot Admin 2.0.0-SNAPSHOT causes login trouble for Spring Boot Admin Console.
-Fix it!
-* Add some services and create a load test to observe meaninful metrics on admin console
-* Notification integration using mail, slack
-* JWT integration
-* Spring Cloud integration